NanoKnow: How to Know What Your Language Model Knows: NanoKnow

-For each question with a match in the corpus, we store relevance judgments linking the question to its answer locations in FineWeb-Edu.
-Each entry contains the question ID, question and answer text, document ID (shard and row offset, e.g., \texttt{shard\_00151\_20323}), and the character offset where the answer appears.

-Each document gets a unique ID that encodes its location in the corpus.
-The format is \texttt{shard\_XXXXX\_YYYYY}, where \texttt{XXXXX} is the zero-padded shard number and \texttt{YYYYY} is the row offset within that shard.
-For example, \texttt{shard\_00151\_20323} refers to row 20,323 in shard 151.
-This encoding lets us trace any retrieved document back to its exact location in the original parquet files.

-The document ID encoding enables efficient corpus access.
-Since each ID contains the shard number and row offset, we can fetch the original document directly from the parquet files without scanning.
-For example, using DuckDB, given \texttt{shard\_00151\_20323}, we parse the shard number (151) and row offset (20,323), then run a single-row query on the corresponding parquet file.
-This gives sub-millisecond latency for document retrieval, which matters when running thousands of RAG experiments.

-The character offsets let us extract answer passages of any length.
-For our experiments, we pull 256 words before and after the answer match, but researchers can adjust this window as needed.
-Since the relevance judgments store both the document ID and the character offset, the context can be efficiently retrieved by DuckDB without scanning the full corpus.

-\paragraph{Validation.} To check that our unsupported labels are accurate, we prompt the official d32 nanochat checkpoints with unsupported questions in a closed-book setting.\footnote{\texttt{karpathy/nanochat-d32}} We found an accuracy of 1.5\% and 0.8\% for SQuAD and NQ when evaluating using the answer string matching approach we discuss in Section ~\ref{sec:has_answer}.
+Lastly, to validate that our unsupported labels are accurate, we prompt the official d32 nanochat checkpoint to answer the unsupported questions in a closed-book setting.\footnote{\texttt{karpathy/nanochat-d32}} We found a closed-book exact match (EM) answering accuracy of 0.8\% and 1.5\% for NQ and SQuAD.
+More details on the EM accuracy metric can be found in Section~\ref{sec:experimental_setup}.